Healthy communities are built on a foundation of healthy children, youth and adults.

 Orange County’s infant mortality rate has fluctuated since 2000, surpassing the rates for the region and state in some years.
 In 2014, the infant mortality rate for Orange County was 5.8 per 1,000 live births, compared to 5.4 in the region and 5.1 statewide.
 Since 2000, infant mortality in Orange has averaged 5.6, similar to the state’s average of 5.7.

-The rate of people living with HIV has increased since 2000 in Orange, reaching 85 people per 100,000 residents in 2013.
-This is similar to the region and slightly higher than the state rate of 84.
-The rate has increased by 67% in Orange since 2000, the lowest rate of increase in the region.
+The rate of people living with HIV has increased since 2002 in Orange, reaching 92 people per 100,000 residents in 2014.
+This is higher than the region (87) and state (82) rates.
+The rate has increased by 1% in Orange since 2002, in contrast to the 15% decline in the region.

 Orange County’s rate of mental health clinic visits was flat over the decade, and remained the lowest in the region.
 There were 3.8 mental health clinic visits per 1,000 residents in Orange in 2013, lower than the rates for Dutchess (6.4), and Ulster (4.3).
 Orange consistently had the lowest rate since 2001.